ethanresnick/json-api/README.md

 `GET /people?filter=(or,((email,test@example.com)(name,Test)))(dob,gte,1963)`

 This will find everyone born after 1963 who also has either the name Test or the email test@example.com

+Note: this filter query paramer format is entirely cusomizable, and other operators can be used if your adapter supports them.
+See MongooseAdapter's static properties and the ResourceTypeRegistry's constructor for details.

 ## Pagination
 Pagination limit and offset parameters are accepted in the following form: